Autistic Spectrum Disorders

 The vestibular system which is in the inner ear is involved with the sense of balance, coordination, muscle tone, touch and the other senses.
 The middle ear contains two tiny muscles called the hammer muscle and the stirrup muscle, both of these muscles are involved in filtering sounds.
 If these muscles are not working well, a person will hear too much and will not be able to listen to what is important.
 Listening Programmes at Cluas work on both the middle ear and the inner ear.

-At Cluas Jack has had his own individually designed Listening program.
+At Cluas Jake has had his own individually designed Listening program.
 We use classical music over the course of the program and he has become less sensitive to sound.
 He now speaks in longer sentences and more appropriately.
 He has begun to play with the other children and be less demanding.

-He now spins and flaps a lot less thanks to the work of his Cluas program using classical music to work on Jack’s vestibular system in the inner ear, which controls his balance co-ordination and muscle tone.
+He now spins and flaps a lot less thanks to the work of his Cluas program using classical music to work on Jake’s vestibular system in the inner ear, which controls his balance co-ordination and muscle tone.

 His mother says that he is much happier in himself and is communicating more often and more easily with his family.